 A molar pregnancy can be a difficult experience for any woman who experiences one.
-It’s a rare pregnancy complication which means there has been a complication with the fertilised egg which means both the baby and placenta are unable to develop as they should after conception.
+It is a rare pregnancy complication, which means there has been an issue with the fertilised egg, which means both the baby and placenta are unable to develop as they should after conception.
 If you’ve stumbled upon this blog post, chances are you’re curious about what a molar pregnancy is or why they happen.
 In this article, we will look at what a molar pregnancy is, how they happen and where to seek support.

 A molar pregnancy, also known as a gestational trophoblastic disease, is a rare condition that occurs during early pregnancy.
 It involves the abnormal growth of cells in the uterus, specifically in the tissue that would normally develop into the placenta.
 These abnormal cells can form a mass or tumour, which can be either benign (non-cancerous) or malignant (cancerous).

-There are two different types of molar pregnancies that can occur.
+Two different types of molar pregnancies can occur.
 Sadly, neither of them can survive and lead to a full-term pregnancy.

 In a partial molar pregnancy, both abnormal cells and some fetal tissue develop.
 This can occur when two sperm fertilise a normal egg, resulting in an excessive number of chromosomes.
 The presence of fetal tissue in this type of pregnancy makes it similar to a miscarriage.